 SLA Lecture Series: Critical Approaches to Applied Language Studies

-Delivery format: The talk was held on Zoom.
+Delivery format: The talk will be held on Zoom.

 Sponsor: This lecture is part of the Second Language Acquisition Talk Series and is co-sponsored by the Language Institute.
 Funding is from the Anonymous Fund.

 Contact: Jana Martin, Associate Director, Language Institute

 The UW-Madison Language Institute is committed to inclusive and accessible programming.
 To request an accommodation for this event, please contact Jana Martin three business days in advance.